Marklogic-retired/marklogic-data-hub/examples/load-binaries/README.md

 1. Open your web browser to [http://localhost:8080](http://localhost:8080).

-1. Browse to this folder via the Hub login screen.
+1. Browse to this folder from the login screen.

+1. Initialize the project (if necessary)

+1. Login with your MarkLogic credentials

-1. Login to the Data Hub using your MarkLogic credentials.
+1. Install the Hub into MarkLogic (if necessary)

 1. Load the sample pdf.